 One exception to this is that if an advertiser/broadcaster supports what’s called “scan requests”, it is able to “respond” to a “scan request” packet that can be sent by the central/observer with a “scan response”.
 This is usually employed in order to transmit additional data in scenarios when you can’t fit all your data within the original advertising packet.
 So I guess in a sense, this could be considered “bi-directional”.

 In the Advertising state, a device sends out packets containing useful data for others to receive and process.

 The packets are sent at a fixed interval defined as the Advertising Interval.
 There are 40 RF channels in BLE, each separated by 2 MHz (center-to-center), as shown in the following figure.

 Three of these channels are called the Primary Advertising Channels (labeled 37, 38, and 39), while the remaining 37 channels are called the Secondary Advertisement Channels (they are also the ones used for data transfer during a connection).

 Secondary advertising channels are used as “auxiliary” channels meaning that a device has to first advertise on the primary advertising channels before sending out advertising packets on the secondary channels.

 If a device wants to utilize the secondary advertising channels, it sends out advertising packets on the primary channels that point to the secondary advertising packets.
 We’ll go over how this exactly works in a later section.

 Advertising Packet Format

 Let’s look at the format of the advertising packets:

-The PDU field is what we’re interested in.
-This is the field that changes depending on the type of packet being transmitted (data vs. advertising).
-Even though the top diagram within the figure is for Uncoded PHY, the PDU is still the same for the Coded PHY case (if you’re unfamiliar with Coded PHY, refer to my post on Long-range Bluetooth communication).
+Even though the top diagram within the figure is for Uncoded PHY, the PDU is still the same for the Coded PHY case (if you’re not familiar with Coded PHY, it is a new PHY that was introduced in Bluetooth version 5.0 and is useful in long-range communication and/or in noisy environments – refer to my post on Long-range Bluetooth communication for more information).